buanjautista/CCMultiworldRandomizer/Setup.md

 ## How to join a multiworld with CrossCode seeds

-Install [CCLoader2](https://wiki.c2dl.info/CCLoader), then download the *most recent* [CCMultiworldRandomizer release](https://github.com/CodeTriangle/CCMultiworldRandomizer/releases/latest) and place it into the `assets/mods` directory. **Make sure you get the `.ccmod` file and not the source code zip for all mods downloaded.**
+Install [CCLoader2](https://wiki.c2dl.info/CCLoader), then download the *most recent* release of [CCModManager](https://github.com/CCDirectLink/CCModManager/releases/latest) and place it into the `assets/mods` directory. **Make sure you get the `.ccmod` file and not the source code zip for all mods downloaded.**

+Open CrossCode and do the following:
+* Enter the Options menu.
+* Press the "mods" hotkey (listed in the top bar of the menu).
+* Search or scroll through the mod list until you find the mod labeled **Multiworld randomizer by CodeTriangle** with the Archipelago logo as its icon.
+* Select the mod and install it using the button listed at the bottom of the screen.
-You will also need the following dependency mods:
+* You will be prompted to restart the game.
+Do that.
-* [CC-Open-World](https://github.com/buanjautista/cc-open-world/releases/latest) (version 0.3.2 or greater): this is to
-  prevent softlocks when you inevitably sequence-break the game.
-* [CCUILib](https://github.com/conorlawton/CCUILib/releases/latest) (version 1.2.4 or greater): provides additional user
-  interface widgets, including text input boxes.
-* [nax-module-cache](https://github.com/conorlawton/nax-module-cache/releases/latest): technically just a requirement
-  for CCUILib.

-Open CrossCode and start a new save file.
+Now, assuming you don't get any errors in the top-right corner, you can start a new save file.
 Either:
 * Use the Archipelago Start option.
 You will be prompted for details, then, upon a successful server connection, you will be brought to the New Game+ tab to pick perks.
 * Use the New Game+ Start option.
 Select your perks and then, once you're in game, pause and click the "Archipelago